msamoylov/ccwc-go/README.md

 ## Features

 - Count the number of bytes in each input file.
+- Count the number of characters in each input file.
+- Count the number of words in each input file.
+- Count the number of lines in each input file.

-## Installation
+## Build

-To install CCWC, follow these steps:
+To build CCWC, follow these steps:

 1. Ensure you have [Go installed](https://golang.org/dl/) on your system.
 2. Clone the repository: